joshuar/dracut-lustreroot/README.md

- - Install this module under the dracut `modules.d` directory (usually located at either `/usr/share/dracut/modules.d` or `/usr/lib/dracut/modules.d` depending on your distribution) in a directory called `95lustre`.
+ - Install this module under the dracut `modules.d` directory (usually located at either `/usr/share/dracut/modules.d` or `/usr/lib/dracut/modules.d` depending on your distribution.

 ## Configuration